 Specific requirements for this plan include:

-- Residency in certain institutions such as a skilled nursing facility, intermediate care facility or Assisted Living Facility (ALF).
+- Residency in certain institutions such as a skilled nursing facility, intermediate care facility or Assisted Living Facility (ALF)

-Eligibility for those individuals with special needs, due to a severe or disabling condition, must fall into the category of one or more of the following 15 chronic conditions:
+Individuals must fall into the category of one or more of the following 15 chronic conditions:

 - Autoimmune Disorders (Rheumatoid Arthritis, Lupus, Celiac Disease)